opensourcery/Aurora/README.md

 1. Make changes.
 2. Roll the gem:

-`gem build os-compass-aurora.gemspec`
+`gem build compass-aurora-os.gemspec`

 3. Install locally:

-`gem isntall os-compass-aurora-0.0.1.gem`
+`gem isntall compass-aurora-os-0.0.1.gem`

 You might need admin/sudo for that one.
 Next, you want to do some local testing: